aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 ## The first publications

 As of August 2019 there have been 10 publications: one theory, two signatures and seven documents.
 The source draft files can be found in the doc/pubsrc subdirectory.
-We briefly review these documents in the order in which they were published
-(with one exception), summarizing their contents and explaining how Dalilcoin commands can be used to create and check drafts, commit to drafts and publish drafts.
+We briefly review these documents in the order in which they were published, summarizing their contents and explaining how Dalilcoin commands can be used to create and check drafts, commit to drafts and publish drafts.

 The one theory was directly ported from the foundation file distributed with